-Murdock Elementary School, located at 655 French Street in Willows, has an enrollment of approximately 550 students, who come, for the most part, from a rural community.
-Twenty-three teachers serve a population of students that are mostly White, Hispanic, and Asian in grades K - 4.
+Murdock Elementary School, located at 655 French Street in Willows, has an enrollment of approximately 533 students.
+Murdock has twenty-five teachers serving students that are mostly White, Hispanic, and Asian in grades K - 4.

 Murdock Elementary School is committed to developing a learning community of responsible citizens and lifelong learners.
 We cultivate and celebrate our differences and work in partnership with our community to help our students achieve their full potential and realize their dreams.